 A timber frame construction was chosen as the primary structure, pre-fabricated exterior wood walls protect the wine from large temperature fluctuations.
-The protective shell was made of massive charred wood panels using the traditional Japanese Shou-Sougi-Ban technique, which gives a surprising aesthetic appearance to the building.
+The protective shell was made of massive charred wood panels using the traditional Japanese Shou-Sugi-Ban technique, which gives a surprising aesthetic appearance to the building.
 The interior walls are made of pumice concrete, functioning as thermal storage, absorbing humidity and contributing to the sustainability of the winery.
 The striking angled skylights on the roof provide the building’s interior with daylight and fresh air.
 The design brings to mind a contemporary version of a Japanese tea house, combined with the design language of early Viennese modernism.

 The traditional Japanese Shou-Sougi-Ban technique gives a surprising aesthetic appearance to the building.

 Shou-Sugi-Ban technique: charring the wood